glyphr-studio/Glyphr-Studio-2-Help/docs/about/updates.md

 ### Description
 Beta 1 is (hopefully) mostly stable from a Project File perspective.
-It also introduces two new areas of functionality in addition to several
+It also introduces two new areas of functionality in addition to several minor improvements.

 ### Main features
  - **Components** - Use any glyph as a Component Root, or define stand-alone Components.
 Add these to any other glyph as Component Instances.
 Edit the Root, all the instances are also updated.